-The aim of Corporate Social Responsibility is to minimize the negative environmental and social impacts and maximize the positive impacts.
-Social responsibility, sustainability, consumer protection and product safety are central to public confidence and therefore need to constitute a core business approach driven from the top by strong corporate leadership, built into business purpose and strategy, and woven into the organization's culture.
-For MGC licensees, attention to responsible gaming broadly and the GameSense program specifically, is an important component of a larger commitment to Corporate Social Responsibility.
-To demonstrate a commitment to promoting responsible gaming and addressing problem gambling, it's important that each MGC Licensee include responsible gaming policies within their code of ethics, create a Responsible Gaming Committee, and implement a Responsible Gaming Plan.
+The aim of corporate social responsibility is to minimize the negative environmental and social impacts and maximize the positive impacts.
+Social responsibility, sustainability, consumer protection, cultural sensitivity, and product safety are central to public confidence, and therefore need to constitute a core business approach driven from the top by strong corporate leadership, be built into business purpose and strategy, and be woven into the organization's culture.
+For gaming licensees, attention to responsible gaming broadly, and the GameSense program specifically, is an important component of a larger commitment to corporate social responsibility.
+To demonstrate a commitment to promoting responsible gaming and addressing problem gambling, it's important that each gaming licensee include responsible gaming policies within its code of ethics, create a Responsible Gaming Committee, and implement a Responsible Gaming Plan.